adnguyen/Notebooks_and_Protocols/2018_notebook.md

 **Analyses**:

-Paper needs to present the rational for why different phases of development were selected and how they varied between host races.
+	* Paper needs to present the rational for why different phases of development were selected and how they varied between host races.

+	* It is also a good point to do a pca on the traits, to see how they're correlated.
+Then , you can make arguments about how different parts of the diapause program can potentially evolve differently.

+	* There needs to be a statistics section in methods so that reader can understand how the statistical approaches.

 3. ECB proj idea

+4. Update on Rhagoletis project
+	* Monday- removing plates from fridge

-4. Conferences
+5. Conferences
 	* Biological rhythms conference, May 12-16 2018; Amelia Island Florida
 		* registration deadline is [march 1](https://srbr.org/meetings/upcoming-meeting/registration/)
 		* Should probably write up an abstract for a talk
 	* [Evolution meeting](https://www.evolutionmeetings.org/evolution-2018---montpellier-france.html), August 19-22, 2018; Montpellier, France
 		* 3500 abstracts received, but they can only accept 2000

 ------